 The group serves the shared policy goals of its member countries in ensuring that world class Research Infrastructures are available to promote high quality research, in particular in areas which require international cooperation on global challenges or where it makes sense to pool investments to secure the best value for money.

 - Identifies Research Infrastructures (RIs) of global interest;

-- analyse how countries evaluate and prioritise the construction of large scale Research Infrastructures
+- Analyses how countries evaluate and prioritise the construction of large scale RIs;

-The Commission also manages its executive secretariat.
+The European Commission manages the GSO’s executive secretariat.
 Meetings are held every 6 to 8 months with the hosting country taking up the chairmanship of the group until the following event.

 List of senior officials and accompanying experts